YaleUniversity/deco/README.md

 `deco` can currently source its JSON control file from:

 - `/var/run/secrets/deco.json` (default)
-- an arbitrary local filesystem with an absolute or relative path
+- a local filesystem with an absolute or relative path
 - an http(s) endpoint
-- an ssm parameter store endpoint
+- AWS SSM parameter store

 `deco` also supports passing custom headers for doing things like basic auth to the http(s) endpoint